Transfer Admissions Requirements

 SAT/ACT Scores (for students with fewer than 12 college credits)

-For students applying for admission starting Fall 2020 and beyond, Springfield College will be SAT/ACT optional for all programs with the exception of Physical Therapy, Physician Assistant, Occupational Therapy, Athletic Training, and Education programs.
+Springfield College is SAT/ACT optional for all programs with the exception of Physical Therapy, Physician Assistant, Occupational Therapy, Athletic Training, and Education programs.
 While you are welcome to submit your test scores, they will not have an impact on merit-based financial aid awards and may not influence an admissions decision will require you to submit your SAT/ACT test scores.